 In the process of evaluating your application, another thing which plays a crucial role is the statement of purpose.
 SOP describes your aim for getting enrolled in a particular course.
-This article briefly describes SOP and further explains how to write a good SOP.

 If you have thought of pursuing MS in the UK, you will have to undertake a channelized procedure.
 We hope that this article will help you simplify the process.
 Good Luck!